 You should also take note of what the owner’s response was at the point of the incident.
 Did they apologize (therefore admitting responsibility), or offer to pay you for any medical expenses?
 These things could be used to show that the owner is at fault, and will hopefully help you avoid a trial altogether.

 You should also take pictures of the spot where you fell, from as many different angles as possible.
-You want to keep the setting as similar to when it actually happened as possible – if the injury happened during the day, take the picture during the day.
-You can also have a friend or family member do this for you if you are too injured to do it yourself.
-It’s important to get these pictures as soon as you can since after an incident the owner will likely fix the problem as soon as they can.
+You want to keep the setting as similar to when it actually happened as possible: if the injury happened during the day, take the pictures during the day.
+You can also have a friend or family member do this for you.
+It’s important to get these pictures as soon as you can after an incident, since the owner will likely fix the problem as soon as they can.

 Take photos of your injuries as well, right away after you fall.
 If you have bruises, take several pictures every day for the following week.
 If you then show these pictures to the property owner, he or she might be more willing to settle instead of going to trial.

 You are definitely going to want to find a personal injury lawyer for this type of case.
 Our San Antonio personal injury lawyers know Texas laws and will be able to make a better case for you.
-Contact us to discuss the different outcomes that could come about.
-Together, we can create a plan with you in mind.
+Contact us to discuss the different possible outcomes.
+Together, we can create a plan with your best interests in mind.